Medfield High School: Athletics

 Medfield High School sports teams have the nickname ″The Warriors″.
 They compete in the Tri-Valley League (TVL), which includes Westwood, Hopkinton, Ashland, Holliston, Millis, Dover-Sherborn, Norton, Medway, Norwood, Dedham, and Bellingham.
-Sports are very popular at Medfield; about 93% of students participate in one or more sports a year.
+Sports are very popular at Medfield; in 2018-2019, about 93% of students participated in one or more sports a year.
 Most programs contain Freshman, Junior Varsity, and Varsity teams.
 In 2004 a synthetic field and track was installed at the high school.
 In 2016 a new turf and track was installed.
 In 2008, a synthetic turf baseball field was installed thanks to funding from Curt Schilling (a resident of Medfield) and donations from the Boston Red Sox, next to the middle school.
 Medfield is known for having one of the most successful Boys and Girls Lacrosse and volleyball programs in all of New England.
 Medfield is a rival of Dover-Sherborn High School and plays them in football every Thanksgiving.
+In 2016 Medfield Hockey won the Division 2 state championship beating Lincoln-Sudbury.